 What SPHPM at Monash University offers:

-participation in selected units in the SPHPM Masters program
+- Participation in selected units in the Monash Public Health Masters program

-Contact usFor further information about the International Public Health Training Program please contact Dr Jay Illesinghe:
+Contact usFor further information please contact Dr Jay Illesinghe:

 Phone: + 61 3 9903 0929